academe/OmniPay-Payone/README.md

 mode or in an iframe), no data is returned with the user coming back to the site. as a consequence, the `completeAuthorize` and `completePurchase` methods are not needed.

-CHECKME: it is not yet enturely clear how 3D Secure flows in this gateway when using the Server API methods only, so it may turn out some additional "complete" handling is needed for that when more is known.
+TODO: it is not yet entirely clear how 3D Secure flows in this gateway when using the Server API methods only, so it may turn out some additional "complete" handling is needed for that when more is known.